 2. Take a Photo at the #ILOVENICE Sign

 While you’re on the Promenade des Anglais, there’s the perfect Instagram-friendly photo opportunity with the huge #ILOVENICE sign.
-It’s pretty common to see tourists at all times of the day hovered around the sign trying to get the perfect shot.
+It’s pretty common to see tourists at all times of the day hovering around the sign trying to get the perfect shot.

 If that’s not your kind of thing, it’s still well worth checking out this spot as it’s got the best views of the beach along the entire promenade!